The3dit0r/terminal-render/README.md

 ```

-### 6. Contribution
+### 6. Contributions

-Please send help!
 I don't know what the hell I am doing!

+***Please send help!***

 Thank you in advance!

 ---
-Thanks!
+Thank you for spending your precious time checking this package out!